 People around you, such as family and friends, are also likely to be affected.
 They might experience similar emotions to yours, as well as concern for you.
 But at the same time, some people find that others around them expect them to just ‘get over it’.
 This isn’t helpful if what you really want to do is talk about how you feel.

-- things that have happened to you in the past (because if you've had to deal with difficult events before you may have found ways of coping).
+Even if you've had to deal with difficult events before you may have found ways of coping.